Home

 "Free shipping over 50 CHF" is better than a hidden 9.90 CHF in the last checkout step.
 People plan their purchases accordingly and are less annoyed.

-Show delivery times with: “Free shipping in 2-3 working days” gives the customer all important information.
+Show delivery times alongside: "Free shipping in 2–3 working days" gives the customer all the important information.

 The first few seconds of visiting a website determine success or failure.
-What visitors see immediately determines whether they stay or jump off.
+What visitors see immediately determines whether they stay or leave.

-Your main benefits must be clear in one sentence: “Save 50% bookkeeping time” or “Double reach with half as much effort.”
+Your main benefit must be clear in one sentence: "Save 50% of your accounting time" or "Double reach with half the effort."
 People scan rather than actually read.
-Place the value proposition big and prominently.
+Place the value proposition prominently.
 Everything else is secondary.

 The visitor should immediately understand: What are you offering?
 For whom?
-What are the benefits?
-You answer these three questions in the visible area, without scrolling.
+What is the benefit?
+Answer these three questions in the visible area, without scrolling.
 Test this with the 5-second rule: Show strangers your homepage for 5 seconds.
-What they can say about your offer afterwards is also understood by your website visitors.
+What they can say about your offer afterwards is what your website visitors also understand.

 Eliminate distractions